PoliticalGraveyard.com

 Pettis, Solomon Newton (1827-1900) — also known as S. Newton Pettis — of Meadville, Crawford County, Pa.
 Born in Lenox, Ashtabula County, Ohio, October 10, 1827.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 1860; justice of Colorado territorial supreme court, 1861-62; U.S. Representative from Pennsylvania 20th District, 1868-69; U.S. Minister to Bolivia, 1878-79.
 Died in Meadville, Crawford County, Pa., September 18, 1900 (age 72 years, 343 days).
 Interment at Greendale Cemetery, Meadville, Pa.

 Pettis, Spencer Darwin (1802-1831) — also known as Spencer D. Pettis — of Fayette, Howard County, Mo.
 Born in Culpeper County, Va., 1802.
 Democrat.
 Secretary of state of Missouri, 1826-28; U.S. Representative from Missouri at-large, 1829-31; died in office 1831.
 The fierce campaign of 1830 led to a quarrel and ultimately a duel with Maj.
-Thomas Biddle, in which both fell mortally wounded; died, in St. Louis, Mo., the next day, August 28, 1831 (age about 29 years).
+Thomas Biddle, in which both fell mortally wounded; died the next day, in St. Louis, Mo., August 28, 1831 (age about 29 years).
 Interment at Old City Cemetery, St. Louis, Mo.

 Pettis County, Mo. is named for him.